s6ruby/redpaper/README.md

 (*) in the future.

-## Yes, yes, yes - It's still "plain-vanilla" ruby
+## Yes, yes, yes - It's just "plain-vanilla" ruby

-Remember - the code is still and always will be "plain-vanilla" ruby that runs with "classic" ruby or mruby "out-of-the-box".
+Remember - the code is and always will be just "plain-vanilla" ruby that runs with "classic" ruby or mruby "out-of-the-box".

 ## Contract Samples